All cancer begins with a mutation

 ||Cystic fibrosis affects the pancreas by causing

 pancreatic insufficiency and chronic pancreatitis.
-The risk of developing
+The risk of developing pancreatic cancer is 5 to 6 times greater in people who have cystic fibrosis compared to average risk.

 |Familial Adenomatous Polyposis (FAP)